Why and How to Install Bar Ends On A Mountain Bike

 ● They risk hand movement

 Some cyclists, especially mountain bikers, like to move their hands on the handlebars.
 It makes them feel more agile and in control.
 However, that freedom comes to an end the moment you install the bar ends.
 A restriction in hand movements equals potential risks, such as losing control on the trail.
-With your hands more on the bar ends than the handlebars, reaching for brake levers gets delayed, especially in emergencies.
-The rest would be a story for another day.

 Cycling mishaps do happen.
 Accident situations are endless, from sliding across the road because of old tires in the rain to ramming into a tree when taking sharp bends to poor control.
 However, there are lots of lessons that mountain bikers should learn.
 For someone with experience with bar ends, having a mixed reaction toward them is normal.
 They are good, and then they are bad.